MuhammadSaadBandukda/python-learning/MCQs/README.md

 - A confusing concept that needs clarity
 - Session-based MCQs we can archive

 👉 Just open a PR or raise an issue.
-Follow our [contribution guide](CONTRIBUTING.md) (coming soon!).
+Follow our [contribution guide](CONTRIBUTING.md).

 ## 🙌 Community Driven